 The Shaolin monks themselves hold a mabг for 30 minutes or more, some students achieve the same success.

 The left leg in front (left gongbu), at a distance of 5 feet, is bent.
 Right – absolutely straight, feet on the width of the pelvis for greater stability.
 The socks of both legs are slightly turned inward.
 The emphasis (center of gravity) is 70% shifted to the leg standing in front.
 Gongbu is also practiced on the other foot, the standing time on each is 2 minutes.

 You can go to gongbu from the mabu by turning the pelvis.
 Resting on the ground and filling it with force, we transfer all the power to the pelvis and blast the body, leaning on the hind leg and at the same time straightening it with a sharp movement.
 When turning to the left, the right foot “shoots”, while turning to the right – the left leg.

 Gongbu is often used to go on the attack.
 Its structure is such that a practitioner can punch with his left foot with great strength, steadily resting on his right.
 In addition, from this stance you can instantly strike and right

-Leaning on the right foot.
-We take the left forward and touch the toe as far as possible, slightly lifting the heel from the left up.
-All weight on the right.
-The distance between the knees is the fist of the student (or master).
+Lean on your right foot.
+Bring the left foot forward and touch the toe as far as possible, slightly lifting the heel on the left side up.
+All the weight is on the right foot.
+The distance between knees is the student’s (or master’s) fist.

 The stand is effective for quick punches with the left foot, often used for evasive actions, transitions between combat positions.
 It contains the softness and hidden power by which the Shaolin monks have always guessed.
 An empty step also trains the stand on one leg.
 In the event of an opponent’s strike or taking an “empty leg”, balance is maintained.